Some Seniors are Facing Financial Peril: 5 Ways to Help Take Control

 The good news is, there are ways you can assist your parents without compromising your own financial goals.

-Once you understand the full picture of their financial situation, you can begin to work together on a plan to get them back on solid ground.
+Once you understand the complete picture of their financial situation, you can begin working together on a plan to get them back on solid ground.

-Thomas C. West, CLU, ChFC, AIF, senior partner of Lifecare Affordability Plan, a financial management solution designed for older people, says the first step is to get an understanding of what your parents’ balance sheets look like.
+Thomas C. West, CLU, ChFC, AIF, senior partner at Lifecare Affordability Plan, a financial management solution designed for older people, says the first step is to understand your parents’ balance sheets.

-You’ll want to know what assets they have in addition to their liabilities and get a sense of what their cash flow looks like.
+You’ll want to know what assets they have, in addition to their liabilities, and get a sense of their cash flow.

 “The adult child can really only do justice to the circumstance if they understand the whole picture,” says West, adding that “It isn’t uncommon for adult parents to downplay any financial challenges that they might have.
 I would counsel adult children to work sensitively and diligently to get as much well-rounded information as possible.”